LolipopnJoker/Movies_Emotion_Analysis/README.md

 ## Quick glance at the results
 * Correlation Matrix:
 ![](https://github.com/LolipopnJoker/Movies_Emotion_Analysis/blob/main/results/corr_matrix.jpeg)
   * Out of all the correlations between emotions and the movie's profits, only the correlation between fear and profits was significant.
 In other words, we can say that  the more scary a movie is, the more profit it will make.
+We do have to keep in mind that while this correlation is significant, it is still relatively small (0.12 is considered small).
 ## Lessons learned and recommendation
 ## Limitation and what can be improved
+* Code - while my analysis code does run runs without errors, several improvements could be implemented:
+ * Repetitiveness - There is repetitiveness in some parts of the code, mainly in the data cleaning section.
+This repetitiveness doesn't stop the code from running but makes it harder to scale up if needed or detect bugs if something slightly changes in the code.
 ## Repository structure
 ## Run Locally